rabiafidan/candy/README.md

 ```
 git clone --branch pipeline https://github.com/rabiafidan/SRM.git
 ```
+and change directory to the repo

 ### configure
 edit `config.yaml` as you need

 ### run
-check `snakemake.sh` for the pipeline in cluster mode. run it locally:
+check `snakemake.sh` for usage.
+Comment/uncomment as you wish.

 ```
-snakemake --latency-wait 100 --rerun-incomplete -p --cluster --keep-going --use-conda --use-envmodules
+sbatch snakemake.sh
 ```

 ## Output files